Enrico Sartori

-Enrico Sartori (Parma, February 4, 1831 - Parma, October 25, 1889) was an Italian painter, mainly of genre subjects, typically peasants, but also battle scenes and troop parades.
+Enrico Sartori (Parma, 4 February 1831 - Parma, 25 October 1889) was an Italian painter, mainly of genre subjects, typically peasants, but also battle scenes and troop parades.

 Biography

 He first enrolled at the age of 13 years in the Parmesan Academy of Fine Arts, and studied painting under the direction first by Giuseppe Boccaccio, and after 1852 by Luigi Marchesi.
 In 1858, he won a first prize for his painting titled Pontaccio di Valera and earned a scholarship to travel to Rome.
 He returned to Parma in 1859, painting mainly rural genre scenes.
 But developed his skill with military scenes.